alexravi/Montra/README.md

 ## Features

 - User registration and authentication: Users can create an account and securely authenticate themselves.
-- Create and manage notes: Users can create new notes, view existing notes, update notes, and delete notes.
+- Create and manage notes: Users can create new transictions, view existing transictions, and delete transictions.
-- Search functionality: Users can search for specific notes using keywords or tags.
 - Markdown support: Notes can be written using Markdown syntax for rich text formatting.
 - Responsive design: The application is designed to work smoothly across different devices and screen sizes.